Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_network_concepts/guide.en-us.md

 **IPsec VPN Limitations**

-When adding an IPsec tunnel, the parameter of adding a route-based IPsec session (route based IPsec tunnel) is not supported within Public VCF as-a-Service on OVHcloud to date (see: [docs / VMware NSX / NSX administration guide / Adding an IPSec session based on a route](https://knowledge.broadcom.com/external/article/319147/vmware-cloud-director-nsx-feature-suppor.html){.external}).
+When adding an IPsec tunnel, the parameter of adding a route-based IPsec session (route based IPsec tunnel) is not supported within Public VCF as-a-Service to date (see: [docs / VMware NSX / NSX administration guide / Adding an IPSec session based on a route](https://knowledge.broadcom.com/external/article/319147/vmware-cloud-director-nsx-feature-suppor.html){.external}).

 **Provider gateways limitations**